anuragchauhan21/EV-Adoption-Trend-Analysis/README.md

-# Analyzing Electric Vehicle (EV) Adoption Trends Across India
+# Analysing Electric Vehicle (EV) Adoption Trends Across India

 ## Overview
-This project explores and analyzes the trends in electric vehicle (EV) adoption across different states in India.
+This project explores and analyses the trends in electric vehicle (EV) adoption across different states in India.
 By leveraging a comprehensive dataset of state-level EV sales, the analysis focuses on identifying key factors contributing to regional disparities in EV adoption.
 The insights derived from this study can aid in strategic decision-making for market planning, infrastructure investment, and policy development.

 ## Objectives
 - Identify which states have the highest and lowest EV sales.
-- Analyze the distribution of EV sales across various vehicle types and categories.
+- Analyse the distribution of EV sales across various vehicle types and categories.
 - Understand how the adoption of different vehicle types varies across states.
 - Examine the evolution of EV sales over different years.
 - Provide strategic recommendations for enhancing EV adoption across India.